Kazaure: Early history

+Climate

+In Kazaure, the dry season is partially cloudy and hot all year round, and the wet season is oppressive and generally cloudy.
+Throughout the year, the average temperature ranges from 58 to 102 degrees Fahrenheit, rarely falling below 54 or rising over 106.

 The Reign of Ibrahim Dambo

 During the reign (1824–57) of Emir Dambo, Dan Tunku's son and successor, the emirate was enlarged (partially at the expense of his neighbors, most of whom acknowledged his over-lordship and agreed to be under the tutelage of his emirate).
 Dambo was perhaps the greatest prince that the emirate ever had, it was all due to his wise and strong leadership that the emirate was able to stay independent and strong, in a time when invasions were a frequent affair).

 The warrior king however, was killed in an encounter with the Damagarawa contingent led by their king Tanimu.
 It was in 1857.
 Dambo's death was a very traumatic moment for the newly founded emirate.
 It took nearly 50 years before his death was avenged.
 But avenged it was, by his grand son Yarima Gagarau- the notorious prince that went on a rampage from the gates of Kazaure to the border towns of Damagaram Empire in modern-day Niger Republic.
 Another clash worthy of reporting is the failed invasion by Damagaram's King Yakudima- the infamous king who attacked Kazaure during the reign of Sarki Mayaki, the grandson of king Dambo.
 A battle was fought for 9 days and at the end, Yakudima was forced to retire in disgrace.
 Following this encounter, a treaty was signed and its ratification by both emirates led to a time of peace and prosperity for both kingdoms.
 It was during the time of King Mayaki that another chapter in the history of Kazaure began, it was what leads to the modern peaceful era in which the people of kazaure were in.